JustinTRoss/ImPostr/README.md

 ## Testing

-Current testing coverage is <ENTER A PERCETAGE>
+Current testing coverage is ~85%.

 From the root directory, run the following script